 The substitute products for this industry are few.
 The widespread use of the internet giving access inexpensive access for buyers to pharmaceuticals and medical consultations could detract from the use of traditional healthcare which would negate the need for insurance.
 Traditional medicine (Chinese and Korean) or consortiums that cost share for medical expenses are two other possible substitutes seen in the Asia market.
 In Asia, the local practitioners who provide these treatments do not belong to the traditional health care network and therefore do not fall under the purview of medical insurance.

 Level of Competition in the Industry

-The insurance sector is becoming highly competitive.
-The difference between insurance companies is minimal which leads to the ability for consumers to “shop around.”
-Insurance companies must make themselves more attractive to consumers by having a low-cost premium structure, better customer service and provide more bang for their buck to lure in customers.

 In both China and South Korea, the competition is extremely high because the main competitor is the government.
 Universal healthcare is provided by the governments to everyone and covers the majority of the population’s basic needs.
 It can be very hard to convince someone to pay for something when he can receive it for free (Lethbridge, 2011).